Efficient Bayesian Inference from Noisy Pairwise Comparisons: Introduction

 \section{Introduction}

 Evaluating generative models is challenging, particularly for large language models (LLMs) and image generators, where standard metrics often fail to reflect human preferences.
 Metrics such as BLEU \citep{papineni2002bleu} and perplexity \citep{jelinek1998statistical} for LLMs, or PSNR \citep{gonzalez2009digital}, MS-SSIM \citep{wang2003multiscale}, and FID \citep{heusel2017gans} for image models, provide only limited insight into perceived quality \citep{mentzer2020high, clic2024, chiang2024chatbot}.
-As a result, human evaluations remain indispensable for establishing meaningful rankings between models.
-Accordingly, leaderboards and comparative studies of large language models and Learned Image Compression (LIC) methods place strong emphasis on human preference data.
+As a result, human evaluations remain indispensable for establishing meaningful rankings between models, motivating the widespread use of human preference benchmarks in the evaluation of large language models and Learned Image Compression (LIC) methods.

 However, human evaluations are expensive and time-consuming, making it crucial to design protocols that are efficient while minimizing subjectivity and noise.
 In this context, pairwise comparisons, in which participants choose between two items rather than providing absolute scores, represent an effective and practical form of human evaluation \citep{zerman2018relation, wang2023mospc}.
 They are generally easier for participants and produce more consistent judgments.
 Collecting all pairwise comparisons is infeasible because the number of pairs grows quadratically with the number of items.
 With only a limited set of comparisons, simple statistics such as win rates are not sufficient to derive overall quality scores, because a win rate depends on the quality of the items it is compared against.